harshanadendla/SudokuSolver/README.md

 # SudokuSolver
-MobileApp that solves a sudoku puzzle underConstruction
+MobileApp that solves a sudoku puzzle underConstruction.